 Thomas J. Betlach

-Since 2009, Mr. Betlach has served as Director of the Arizona Health Care Cost Containment System (AHCCCS), Arizona’s single state Medicaid agency.
-Mr. Betlach reports to the Governor on the AHCCCS program, which currently provides health care coverage to 1.9 million Arizonans at an annual cost of $12 billion.
+Most recently, Tom served as director of the Arizona Health Care Cost Containment System (AHCCCS), Arizona’s state Medicaid agency, where he reported directly to the governor.
+AHCCCS provided health care coverage to 1.9 million Arizonans at an annual cost of $13 billion.

-Mr. Betlach earned his Bachelor’s Degree in Political Science from the University of Wisconsin and his Master’s in Public Administration from the University of Arizona.
+Mr. Betlach is former President of the National Association of Medicaid Directors.
+He is also a board member for Circle the City and Mutual Insurance Company of Arizona.
+Mr. Betlach earned his BA degree in Political Science from the University of Wisconsin and his MPA from the University of Arizona.

 John Glaser, PhD

 John is an Executive-in-Residence at the Harvard Medical School Executive Education.
 Previously he was chief executive officer of Siemens Health Services.
 Prior to Siemens, John was chief information officer at Partners HealthCare.